SOMHOLUK/NGINX-ec2-dns/README.md

 ![ec2-pic-20](Images/ec2-pic-20.png)

-However, this is not what we want.
+### ⚠️However, this is not what we want.
 We want the domain name nginx.filsanhdmohamed.co.uk pointing to the public IP of the EC2 instance.

 ### Step 21: You go to the hosted zones in Amazon route 53 and click on your domain name.